backdrop-contrib/bueditor/README.txt

 Pressing an accesskey(Alt+KEY) when there is a selection, deselects it with preserving the caret position.

 Accesskeys in Firefox:
-If there is multiple editors in the page, accesskeys(Shift+Alt+KEY) will work on only the first editor instance.
+If there are multiple editors in the page, accesskeys(Shift+Alt+KEY) will work on only the first editor instance.
 This is becouse FF does not allow dynamic adjustment of accesskeys.

 New line character: